LdBeth/trash/readme.md

 **This feature isn't implemented in this version yet.**
 The API used by original Objective-C version is depreciated.

+## `~/.Trash` isn't readable

+You may need to enable "Full Disk Access" for your terminal from privacy settings.
+If the trash directory isn't readable `trash` will fallback to query the number of trashed items via Finder, while the listing items feature won't work.

 ## The MIT License

 Copyright (c) LdBeth